 This is a two-step process.
 First, you’ll need to configure your car.
 By now you should have a good sense of exactly what you want.
 On Tesla’s website, you can select your model, options and price.
 Spend a while on this, and go back to take another test drive if you have any second thoughts.

 The second step is choosing your financing option.
-Unless you’re purchasing the car with cash you will want to determine your loan terms.
+Unless you’re purchasing the car with cash via electronic check, wire transfer or bank-certified check, you will want to determine your loan terms.
 (Tesla also offers leasing over the terms of 24 to 36 months, for customers who prefer not to buy.)
 You can finance your purchase through Tesla or use individual financing through another institution.
 Terms will depend on personal credit and payment schedule.
 If you choose to finance through Tesla, the company’s website will handle your application as part of the purchase process.

 The process of buying a Tesla is different from other automobiles, but it should be pretty straightforward now that you know how to buy a Tesla.
 Just like with any other car, you’ll want to do your research and get an idea of the cost before committing.
 Ideally, you’ll be able to test drive a Tesla before you commit.
 Once you get down to actually purchasing your car, you can either visit a showroom in certain states or go online.
 After that, all that’s left to do is enjoy your new Tesla.

 Tips for Saving Up for a Big Purchase

 - A financial advisor can help you sort through your priorities and make choices to maintain your financial health.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.